 Scope functions in Kotlin

-are extension functions that allow you to work with objects in a more concise and readable manner.
+In Kotlin, let, apply, run, also, and with are extension functions that allow you to work with objects in a more concise and readable manner.
 They are commonly used for scoping functions, and each one has specific behavior and use cases.
 Here’s a quick breakdown:

 1. let